Gurobi/gurobi-ai-modeling/source/intro-usecases.rst

 Professions outside of the Software Engineering domain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Even though this repository is primarily aimed at Software Engineers, don't let preconceived notions inhibit you, optimization can be applied in many ways that people have not yet thought of!
+Even though this repository is primarily aimed at Software Engineers, don't let preconceived notions inhibit you.
+Optimization can be applied in many ways that nobody has yet thought of!

 Below are a few professions with applications to illustrate the wide range of potential applications: